HockChong/Date-Warehouse-Design-with-Snowflake/README.md

 On this page download 2 files “Download JSON” and “COVID-19 Data”

 Note: The COVID-19 Data is currently not available for download on Yelp dataset page.
 You can download the COVID-19 dataset from this [https://www.kaggle.com/datasets/claudiadodge/yelp-academic-data-set-covid-features].

+If you get an error code, go back to the page where you entered your details, click on download again try again

+Note: Use single word filenames when you save.
+This will make it easier when loading into the database in later steps.

+These are compressed files that will need to be uncompressed with the tool of your choice